BlaqueDevs/se-assignment-day-4-software-project-management-T4godfrey-1/README.md

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?

+Agile is a methodology that applies short cycles technique to perform work, allowing adjustments than fixed path whereas Waterfall follows a step-by-step method.

+Advantages:

+Agile Adapts to Changes- Easily address client wants or feedback that shows a problem compaired to

+Identifies essential parts of the project focusing on there correct implementation.

+Disadvantages:

+Less Predictable: Because plans can shift, it’s hard to know the exact end date or final cost upfront (e.g., a project might stretch if priorities keep changing).

+Needs Constant Team Input: Success relies on regular meetings and feedback (e.g., daily stand-ups), which can strain teams if communication lags.

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?